omar-albarakeh/SolarIQ/README.md

 - MongoDB: [Mongo Database](https://www.mongodb.com/docs/) A NoSQL database chosen for its scalability and flexibility, enabling efficient storage and management of solar energy data, user preferences, and real-time updates.
 - OpenWeather API:[Weather provider](https://openweathermap.org/api) For providing weather-based energy forecasts to optimize solar energy usage.
 - Gemini AI:[Gemini AI](https://ai.google/discover/)  The core engine powering the AI solar advisor, delivering personalized energy insights, recommendations, and actionable strategies for maximizing solar efficiency.
+- Arduino:[Arduino](https://docs.arduino.cc/)  is an open-source electronics platform based on easy-to-use hardware and software.
+It consists of a microcontroller that can be programmed to read inputs (e.g., sensor data) and control outputs (e.g., actuators, LEDs, motors).
+In the context of a solar energy system, Arduino can be used to collect real-time data from sensors (e.g., solar panel voltage, current, temperature) and control devices (e.g., relays, inverters).
+- ESP8266:[ESP8266](https://arduino-esp8266.readthedocs.io/en/latest/) is a low-cost Wi-Fi module with a full TCP/IP stack and microcontroller capability.
+It enables Arduino (or other microcontrollers) to connect to the internet, making it a key component for IoT applications.
+In this system, the ESP8266 acts as the bridge between the Arduino hardware and the web-based backend or frontend, allowing data to be transmitted over Wi-Fi for real-time monitoring and control.
+- WebSockets:[WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API)is a communication protocol that provides full-duplex, real-time communication between a client (e.g., a web or mobile app) and a server.
+Unlike traditional HTTP requests, WebSockets maintain a persistent connection, enabling instant data exchange without the need for repeated polling.
+In this setup, WebSockets facilitate seamless communication between the Arduino-ESP8266 hardware and the backend/frontend systems, ensuring real-time updates (e.g., sensor data, weather conditions) and control commands (e.g., adjusting solar panel angles, turning devices on/off)

 <br><br>